DiscM/flowstatedemos/QuickStart.md

 ### Judging Prompt

-Ask players:
+Ask:

 - What did you restore?
 - Who benefits from it?
-- What does the player understand by the end that they did not at the start?
+- What do you understand by the end that you did not at the start?

 ## Project 2: `truck_town`